arialdomartini/arialdomartini.github.io/_posts/emacs/2025-04-09-consult-line-at-point.md

 ```

 Spitting blood (I'm not that good at Lisp), I could extract the part
-that identifies the symbol at point with in this function:
+that identifies the symbol at point with this function:

 ```elisp
 (defun get-symbol-at-point ()